What Is Sustainable Forestry and Management?

 • Just like people their age, trees at this stage experience rapid growth.
 They may reach a 40-foot height and a foot-wide diameter.

-• Mid-size animals such as wild turkeys, foxes, raccoons and skunks thrive in these woodlands, whose middle-aged trees have outgrown weaker ones.
+• Midsize animals such as wild turkeys, foxes, raccoons and skunks thrive in these sustainable wildlife habitats, whose middle-aged trees have outgrown weaker ones.

-• Birds like band-tailed pigeons and Cooper’s hawks make homes in their canopies.
+• Band-tailed pigeons, Cooper’s hawks and other birds make homes in their canopies.

-It’s also good for wildlife, creating an open forest structure that increases the sunlight reaching the forest floor that certain animals—grouses, quails, salamanders, tree frogs and rabbits—prefer.
+It’s also good for wildlife, creating an open forest structure that increases the sunlight reaching vegetation on the forest floor that certain animals—grouses, quails, salamanders, tree frogs and rabbits—prefer.

-Depending on the species, forests enter the late-successional stage anywhere from 40-80 years of growth.
+Depending on the species, forests enter the late-successional stage after anywhere from 40 to 80 years of growth.

 A mature forest with a deer and owl